+Table~\ref{tab2} lists the occupation numbers $N_d$ and effective mass enhancements $m^*/m$ of the $e_g$ orbitals for LNO and electron-doped LCO.
+The Co $d_{z^2}$ orbitals are half-filled, like the Ni $d_{z^2}$ orbitals, which would be the main reason for the strong correlation.
+The Co $d_{x^2-y^2}$ orbitals have a lower occupancy ($\sim$ 0.73) than the Ni counterpart, however, this does not eliminate the strong correlation, implying that a $\sim$ 0.73 occupancy of the $d_{x^2-y^2}$ orbital is sufficient for the Hund's spin correlation~\cite{tian2024prb,ouyang2024prb,wjx2024prb} to exist and to play a role in the electron-doped LCO.

+For the electron-doped LCO, both the low-spin state ($N_{\Gamma}=1$, $S_z=1/2$) and the high-spin state ($N_{\Gamma}=2$, $S_z=1$) exhibit substantial weights (shown in Table \ref{tab3}), signaling a doping-induced evolution of Co from a predominantly low-spin configuration to a mixed high-spin/low-spin state.
+Crucially, the local magnetic moments we calculate for these cobalt-based compounds---ranging from 0.637 to 0.647---fall precisely within the narrow window ($\approx$ 0.63\text{--}0.68) recently identified as optimal for high-$T_c$ superconductivity in Ruddlesden--Popper nickelates~\cite{1412-nfzm}.
+This close alignment provides compelling theoretical evidence that these cobaltates may similarly host strong spin fluctuations conducive to realizing high-temperature superconductivity.

-{\it Tight-binding models and their $s$-wave superconducting pairing symmetry}.
-We construct the tight-binding (TB) models by fitting to the $e_g$ bands from our DFT calculations via a least-squares method.
-The details of the fitting are presented in the SM.
-The onsite energies $\epsilon_{x/z}$ and the hopping parameters are listed in Table~\ref{tab1} for LaTh$_2$Co$_2$O$_7$ and La$_3$Co$_2$O$_5$Cl$_2$, with La$_3$Ni$_2$O$_7$ included for comparison.
-As shown in Fig.~\ref{fig:band}, the TB models have captured the main characteristics of the Co-$e_g$ orbitals near the Fermi level.
+{\it Tight-binding models and $s$-wave pairing symmetry}.
+To investigate superconducting properties, we construct tight-binding (TB) models by fitting to the $e_g$ bands from our DFT calculations via least-squares fitting, and then apply the RPA to determine the pairing symmetry.
+The onsite energies $\epsilon_{x/z}$ and hopping parameters are listed in Table~\ref{tab1} for LCO-Th and LCO-Cl, with LNO included for comparison.
+As shown in Fig.~\ref{fig:band}, the TB models capture the main characteristics of the Co $e_g$ bands near the Fermi level.

-The central middle panel of Fig.~\ref{fig:fermisurface} shows the Fermi surface of the TB model for LaTh$_2$Co$_2$O$_7$, which comprises three sheets ($\alpha$, $\beta$, and $\gamma$).
-The static spin susceptibility (shown in the SM) exhibits prominent peaks at two inequivalent wavevectors $Q_1$ and $Q_2$. $Q_1$ corresponds to the nesting between the $\gamma$ pocket and itself, while $Q_2$ corresponds to the nesting between the $\beta$ and $\gamma$ pockets.
-The critical interaction strength $U_c$ at which the spin susceptibility diverges is $1.01$ eV, indicating the onset of SDW order.
-The leading superconducting gap function for $U=0.9$ eV corresponds to the $A_{1g}$ irreducible representation, which is hence of $s$ wave, as shown in the middle right panel of Fig.~\ref{fig:fermisurface}.
+The upper-middle panel of Fig.~\ref{fig:fermisurface} shows the Fermi surface of the TB model for LCO-Th, which comprises three sheets ($\alpha$, $\beta$, and $\gamma$).
+The critical interaction strength $U_c$ at which the spin susceptibility diverges is $1.01$~eV.
+The leading superconducting gap function for $U=0.9$~eV belongs to the $A_{1g}$ irreducible representation, thus has $s$-wave symmetry, as shown in the lower-middle panel of Fig.~\ref{fig:fermisurface}.